Alexander H. Johnson

 The age indicates their age at enlistment, the town was their residence of record, the dates indicate their services and the $50 indicates their enlistment bonus.

-Summary of Alexander Johnson's military service
+Summary of Alexander Johnson's military service:

-Alexander Johnson's dischage certificate
+Alexander Johnson's dischage certificate:

-Return to the 54th Massachusetts page
+Return to the 54th Massachusetts Infantry page.

-Return to the Battle of Olustee home page
+Battle of Olustee home page